 When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
 You must also be ready to pay with cash in hand.
 And on top of all that, you'll normally get the property 100% as is.
 That possibly could involve prevailing liens and even current occupants that may require eviction.

-Orlando Foreclosures and bank owned properties, by contrast, is a much cleaner and attractive proposition.
+Foreclosures in Orlando FL are a much cleaner and attractive proposition.
 The REO property didn't find a buyer during the foreclosure auction and the bank now owns it.
 The lender will handle the removal of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.

 It is occasionally presumed that any Orlando Foreclosures and short sales must be a steal and a possibility for guaranteed profit.
 This isn't always true.
 You have to be cautious about buying a repossession if your intent is to profit from the sale.
 Even though the bank is typically eager to sell it they are also motivated to minimize any losses.
 Click here to read a lot more on Short Sales and Bank Properties.